Tame High WindowServer CPU Use on a Mac

 At the worst, something like opening Quick Look, opening a few new Finder windows, or scrolling through a busy Finder folders contents leads to a surge in WindowServer processor usage that is high enough to cause a computer to freeze up or even the appearance of the much maligned beachball cursor.

-Simply turning off transparency effects singlehandedly speeds up every single Mac I’ve encountered running OS X Yosemite, whether the hardware is new or old.
+Simply turning off transparency effects singlehandedly speeds up every single Mac I’ve encountered running Mac OS X Yosemite or later, whether the hardware is new or old.
 Even if the computer doesn’t feel particularly slow, it will almost certainly feel faster turning off the transparency effects.

 - Go to the Apple menu and choose “System Preferences”, then go to “Accessibility”